dan-kwiat/kitchen-recipes/components/kombucha.md

 Peel apart the scobies and compost the old one, or give it to someone.
 If the tea for the next batch has cooled down, pour it into the scoby jar.

+## Carbonate

-Seal the bottles and leave at room temperature for 3 days to carbonate naturally.
+After filling the bottles, seal the airtight lids and leave at room temperature for 3 days to carbonate naturally.

 Keeping the bottles sealed, put them in the fridge.
 Once cold, let the pressure out of each bottle gently and drink :) Pour the kombucha through a tea strainer